openid/sharedsignals/caep-interoperability-profile-1_0.md

 SSF and CAEP together enable improved session security outcomes.
 This specification defines the minimum required features from SSF and CAEP that an implementation MUST offer in order to be considered as an interoperable implementation.
 This document defines specific use cases.
 An implementation may support only a subset of the use cases defined herein, and SHALL be considered an interoperable implementation for the specific use-cases it supports.
 The following use-cases are considered as a part of this specification:

 Session Revocation
-: A CAEP Transmitter or Receiver is able to respectively generate or respond to the CAEP session-revoked event
+: A SSF Transmitter or Receiver is able to respectively generate or respond to the CAEP session-revoked event

 Credential Change
-: A CAEP Transmitter or Receiver is able to respectively generate or respond to the CAEP credential-change event
+: A SSF Transmitter or Receiver is able to respectively generate or respond to the CAEP credential-change event

-# Definitions
-CAEP Transmitter
-: A SSF Transmitter that supports generating least one event type defined in the CAEP specification.

-CAEP Receiver
-: A SSF Receiver that supports receiving at least one event type defined in the CAEP specification.

 # Common Requirements {#common-requirements}
 The following requirements are common across all use-cases defined in this document.